Search StreamScheme

 twitch quick actions

 Keep in mind, for every 30 seconds of the ad played, pre-roll ads will be disabled for 10 minutes.
-So a 60-second ad will mean 20 minutes free of pre-rolls, so on and so forth.
+So a 60-second ad will mean 20 minutes free of pre-rolls, and so on and so forth.

 twitch monetize your stream